helgelol/netlify-cli/README.md

 # netlify-cli

-A  Node.js container with the [Netlify CLI](https://docs.netlify.com/cli/get-started/) npm package installed for direct use in [Gitlab CI Pipelines](https://docs.gitlab.com/ee/ci/).
+A  Node.js container with the [Netlify CLI](https://docs.netlify.com/cli/get-started/) npm package installed for direct use in pipelines.
 It took the actual deploy stage of my pipelines down from 3.5 minutes to under 30 seconds.

 # Updates